-The importance of the defense industry to the Massachusetts economy is reflected in the following table.
-Since 1980, Massachusetts has increased its share of New England contract awards.
-In 1980, Massachusetts received 42.7 percent of total New England awards; by 1993 that had risen to 55.1 percent.
-This has come at the expense of neighboring New England states as New England's share of total contract awards has remained steady.
+The importance of the defense industry to the Massachusetts economy is reflected in the following table, which shows the value of Department of Defense prime contract awards between 1980 and 1994.
+Since 1980, Massachusetts has increased its share of New England contract awards from 42.7 percent of total New England awards to 54.7 percent of such awards in 1994.
+The net value of prime contract awards in fiscal year 1994 declined in Massachusetts, New England, and the United States.
+At the same time, the Commonwealth's share of the national total declined to 4.6 percent from a high of 7.3 percent in 1989.